vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_system.md

 ## What is a smart home system?

-I read all kinds of different namings for a system which runs your smart home software.\
+I see all kinds of different names for a system which runs your smart home software.\
 The names I see mostly are: smart home system, homelab.\
 How do you call it?
 I call it here a "smart home system".